hkhuang07/Sales-Management-Application-ASP.NET-EF-Core-In-3-Layer-Architecture/README.md

-# Sales Management System Software - ASP.NET (Entity Framwork Core) In 3 Layer Architecture
+# Sales Management System Software - ASP.NET (Entity Framework Core) in 3-Layer Architecture

-## 🎯 Project Overview
+## 🎯 Project Overview: Revolutionizing Electronic Store Management
-This project is an **Electronic Store Management Software** developed to automate and optimize the management processes for retail stores, especially those dealing with electronic goods like phones, laptops, and various components.
-In today's rapidly evolving IT landscape, manual management methods (like notebooks or basic Excel sheets) are prone to data loss, inconsistencies, and inefficiencies.
-This software addresses these challenges by providing a comprehensive, user-friendly, and robust solution. [cite: 1210, 1211, 1212, 1213, 1214, 1215, 1216]

-The primary goal is to deliver an intuitive management application for Windows Forms, equipped with essential functionalities to empower employees and store owners to perform tasks quickly and accurately, thereby enhancing overall business efficiency. [cite: 1218, 1219, 1221]
+In an era defined by rapid technological advancements, manual store management practices often lead to inefficiencies, data discrepancies, and lost opportunities.
+This project directly addresses these challenges by delivering an innovative **Electronic Store Management Software**.
+Our solution is designed to automate and optimize every facet of retail operations, particularly for businesses dealing with electronic goods like smartphones, laptops, and various components.

+The core motivation behind this software is to empower store owners and employees with an intuitive, robust, and high-performance management application built on **Windows Forms**.
+By leveraging cutting-edge **.NET 8.0 technologies** and a meticulously designed **3-Layer Architecture** powered by **Entity Framework Core 8**, we provide essential functionalities that enable swift, accurate task execution, thereby dramatically boosting overall business efficiency and strategic decision-making.
+This project is engineered for today's needs and future scalability, ready to seamlessly transition to a sophisticated Client-Server model.

+Explore the application's vibrant interface and powerful functionalities through these visual demonstrations:

-Explore the application's interface and functionalities through these visual demonstrations:
+* **Video Demonstration: Comprehensive Application Walkthrough** Explore the application's interface and functionalities through these visual demonstrations:
 ![Sales Flow Demo](demo/video/sales.gif)